Meet the Guests of CoastCon 47!

 Website – http://www.juliewetzel.com/

 REGIONAL AUTHOR GUEST – J.B.
-GARNER
+Garner

 Z-tier author/S-class editor, but generally awesome, J. B. Garner has written over a dozen novels across multiple genres and edited hundreds.
 Born near Baltimore, MD in 1976, she’s seen and done many things in my life, but her true passion has always been the written word.
 She writes fantasy, sci-fi, and pro-wrestling epics, among other things, and is always out to entertain and amaze!

-REGIONAL AUTHOR GUEST – ERNEST RUSSELL
+REGIONAL AUTHOR GUEST – Ernest Russel

 Ernest Russell has written for Pro Se Productions, Beyond the Threshold Studios, and the literary journal Violet Windows.
 His stories and poetry can be found in All That Weird Jazz, The Further Adventures of Ned Land, and When The Shadow Sees The Sun – all published by Pro Se Productions.
 Monster Mayhem: An Anthology of Monstrous Proportions from Beyond the Threshold Studios.